 Attacks against financial institutions are sophisticated and getting worse.
 Staying on top of these changes can seem like an impossible task, given the increasing complexity of attack vectors and growing industry regulations.

-Jim Brockett, CIO of Washington Trust Bank, remarks “I think future cybersecurity oversight will focus more on the management process and less on checking the boxes on security tools deployment.
+Troy Wunderlich, VP, Director of Operational Risk of Washington Trust Bank, remarks “I think future cybersecurity oversight will focus more on the management process and less on checking the boxes on security tools deployment.
 Regulators and industry experts realize that there are enough technical solutions out there to consolidate information and data from our networks to provide real-time alerting.
 Now, there is a real need and requirement to demonstrate that you can manage your information security and that you have adequate reporting coming out of your cybersecurity program that can be used to demonstrate to senior leadership, the Board and to regulators that you have your arms around this from a management standpoint.
 We’ve got to continue to build out tools and processes to stay ahead of the game and to stay up on what’s happening.”

-Jim’s forward-thinking approach led him to look for a new type of Cybersecurity Management (CsM).
+Troy's forward-thinking approach led him to look for a new type of Cybersecurity Management (CsM).

 Washington Trust was actively looking at various security cyber options to see what was available in the market.
 They were looking for a way to build management processes around cybersecurity.